Atticus Family Law is dedicated to helping families resolve their legal issues with

 Introduction.
-In almost all circumstances to change a name, a request needs to be made to the courts.
+In almost all circumstances, to change a name, you must make a request to the courts.
 The name of a child can be changed administratively if there is incorrect or missing information on a birth certificate.
 To do this, an application can be made to the Department of Human Services.
 For all other name changes, approval by a judge is needed.

-Best Interest Factors.
-The best interests of the child is really the biggest factor in changing a child’s last name.
+The best interests of the child are really the biggest factor in changing a child’s last name.
 The Minnesota Supreme Court has set up factors that the court can use to decide if changing a child’s last name is in the child’s best interests, but note that the court is not limited to these factors.
 The 5 factors are: